Brewers vs. Giants Player Props Betting Odds

 Yelich Stats

 - Yelich has seven doubles, seven home runs, 19 walks and 24 RBI (46 total hits).
-He has stolen 10 bases.
+He's also swiped 10 bases.

 Yelich Recent Games